glasgowm148/ergonaut-handbook/Ergo/Contributing/Sigmanauts.md

 The Ergo community consists of people from all over the world and all walks of life who have come together to grow and safeguard the future of Ergo. **All participants in the community are expected to act lawfully, honestly, ethically, and in the project's best interest.**

-Sigmanauts who 1) violate the [Ergo Community Code of Conduct](/en/Ergo/Contributing/code-of-conduct), or 2) become generally inactive can be permanantly or temporarily stripped of their role by Officers and fellow Sigmanauts.
+Sigmanauts who 1) violate the [Ergo Community Code of Conduct](/en/Ergo/Contributing/code-of-conduct), or 2) become generally inactive can be permanently, or temporarily, stripped of their role by Officers and fellow Sigmanauts.

 > NOTE: Exact program details (i.e., minimum expected voting/ activity requirements) still being defined.
 Help us decide the final program structure by applying to the Sigmanaut Training Program, *today*!
 {.is-info}